ENI6M4/Socialism/README.md

 <a href="https://labouraffairsmagazine.com/recent-issues/2019-11-magazine/2019-11/"> - 2 </a>
 <a href="https://ash.harvard.edu/files/ash/files/final_policy_brief_7.6.2020.pdf"> -- Chinese Public Opinion </a>
 <br>
-<a href="https://dengxiaopingworks.wordpress.com/2013/03/18/to-uphold-socialism-we-must-eliminate-poverty/"> -- Dengism </a>
+<a href="https://dengxiaopingworks.wordpress.com/2013/03/18/to-uphold-socialism-we-must-eliminate-poverty/"> -- Poverty Elimination </a>
 <a href="https://imgur.com/a/vRVcX8D"> -- Wealth Inequality vs West </a>
 <a href="https://www.quora.com/How-does-Chinas-economy-really-work-In-many-discussions-people-tend-to-argue-that-China-is-under-a-communist-government-but-essentially-has-a-capitalist-market"> -- How Does China's Economy Work? </a>
 <br>